-The Center for Catholic Education brings together a broad range of academic programs to advance PK-12 education and provide solutions to the challenges facing Catholic education in Los Angeles and the nation:
+Under the academic umbrella of the School of Education, the Center for Catholic Education supports a broad range of academic programs to advance PK-12 education and provide solutions to the challenges facing Catholic education in Los Angeles and the nation:

-An innovative one plus one model for archdiocesan teachers available in both the Greater Los Angeles and Northern California areas.
-Candidates receive a Master of Arts in Urban Education and will have the option to complete the requirements to be recommended for a California preliminary teaching credential (Multiple Subject or Single Subject, both with an option for a bilingual authorization).
+An innovative one year credential plus one additional year M.A.
+(1+1) model for Archdiocesan teachers available in both the Greater Los Angeles and Northern California areas.
+Candidates receive a Master of Arts in Transformative Education and have the option to complete the requirements to be recommended for a California preliminary teaching credential (Multiple Subject or Single Subject, both with an option for a bilingual authorization).
 Designed with candidates' schedules and professional needs in mind, CAST offers crucial benefits that other teacher credential programs do not.
 LMU CAST follows an innovative instructional design, offering synchronous on-line class sessions on Saturdays.
 Additionally, the program emphasizes the interaction of theory and practice in education, encouraging students to take what they learn on Saturday and apply it immediately to their own classroom.
-Most important for the busy professional, the program allows candidates to earn their California Teaching Credential without having to complete a traditional student teaching assignment, take a leave of absence from their job, or sacrifice their salary to meet CTC requirements.
+Most important for the busy professional, fieldwork observations and support is provided in the teachers current classroom, allowing candidates to earn their California Teaching Credential without having to complete a traditional student teaching assignment, take a leave of absence from their job, or sacrifice their salary to meet CTC requirements.
 All CAST candidates also receive substantial financial assistance in the form of a scholarship.

 Antonio.Felix@lmu.edu

-Catholic school educators require the knowledge and skills to meet the diverse needs of all students including those who are gifted and talented and/or have disabilities.
-This preparation of future Catholic school educators to meet the needs of all students is a moral imperative that Loyola Marymount University seeks to achieve through this Catholic Inclusive Education program.
-The program is currently offered as a graduate level certificate program.
-The Certificate in Catholic Inclusive Education is a 15 unit graduate program designed to prepare prospective and novice Catholic school leaders in evidence-based curriculum and instruction.
-The certificate is WASC approved.
+Catholic school educators nationwide benefit from the knowledge and skills to meet the diverse needs of all students including those who are gifted and talented and/or have disabilities.
+This preparation of future Catholic school educators to meet the needs of all students is a moral imperative that Loyola Marymount University seeks to achieve through this Inclusive Teaching program, designed for Catholic and private school educators.
+The program is a graduate course level certificate program with a curriculum of 5 classes (15 units) designed to prepare prospective and novice Catholic school leaders in evidence-based curriculum and instruction.
+The certificate is WSCUC approved.
 All Catholic Inclusive Education candidates receive a guaranteed financial scholarship.

 Victoria.Graf@lmu.edu